cbg-ethz/PYggdrasil/README.md

 # PYggdrasil

-Python package for inference and analysis of mutation trees and copy number trees.
+Python package for inference and analysis of mutation trees.

 ## Usage